shuiruge/nn4post/README.md

         See 'nn4post/sample/edward_template.py'.

-[X] - Test shadow neural network on fitting `sin()`.
+[X] - Test shallow neural network on fitting `sin()`.

-[ ] - Test shadow nerual network on MNIST dataset, comparing with that by Nealson.
+[ ] - Test shallow nerual network on MNIST dataset, comparing with that by Nealson.